GuidesWeatherWhat to expect: Weather in Iceland in November

 What to do in Iceland in November

-Early winter can add a touch of magic to the activities that can be done in Iceland.
-The weather and the reduced daylight hours still provide a lot of time and conditions to get a lot done here.
+Early winter can add a touch of magic to the activities that can be done in Iceland in November.
+The weather and the reduced daylight hours still provide ample time and conditions for getting a lot done.

 Northern Lights